Japan eyes only modest spending rise, diverging from Trump's promise of stimulus

 And with a weak yen and rising stock market helping Japan's companies, he faces no discernible cries to crank up spending.

-"At this stage we don't foresee large-scale fiscal mobilization," a government official involved in the process told Reuters.
+"At this stage we don't foresee large-scale fiscal mobilisation," a government official involved in the process told Reuters.

 Trump has promised an infrastructure boom and deep tax cuts, while in Britain the government is ramping up borrowing to cushion the economic blow from its decision to leave the European Union.